TripleHay321/SentinelCam/README.md

 *Ensure that the "Less Secure Apps" option is enabled or use an App Password if using Gmail's SMTP server.*

 Troubleshooting
-1. Failed to send email:
-Ensure that the Gmail credentials are correct, and if you have 2-step verification enabled, use an app-specific password.
+1. *Failed to send email:*: Ensure that the Gmail credentials are correct, and if you have 2-step verification enabled, use an app-specific password.
 Check if Gmail is blocking the login attempt.
 Visit Google Account Recovery to resolve any account lockouts.
-*No image captured:*Ensure that your device has a working webcam and OpenCV is correctly installed.
+2. *No image captured:*Ensure that your device has a working webcam and OpenCV is correctly installed.

 # Acknowledgments